gurkirt/FPN.pytorch1.0/README.md

 # FPN + OHEM

 It is a code base for single stage Feature Pyramid Network (FPN) with online hard example mining (OHEM).
 We implement shared heads, unlike in the paper.
+Shared heads help to reduce the memory consumption and improve the performance a little.

-It is a pure [Pytorch 1.0](https://pytorch.org/) code, including preprocessing.
+It is a pure [Pytorch 1.0](https://pytorch.org/) code, including preprocessing of the input data.
+Annotations for both COCO and VOC dataset are provided in the same format.

 ## Introduction

 This repository contains a single stage version of FPN present on [RetinaNet paper](https://arxiv.org/pdf/1708.02002.pdf).
 Objective to reproduce Table 1 with ResNet50 with OHEM.

-## Archtecture
+## Architecture

 ![RetinaNet Structure](/figures/retinaNet.png)